 Please note that the LSE will not be part of the EMGS Consortium anymore starting with the 2023 intake.

 – Roskilde University (Denmark)

 – University of Wrocław (Poland)

 Applicants can indicate a preference for the study places in the online registration.
 However, the EMGS Consortium makes the final decision on the mobility track with respect to the applicant’s preference, qualifications, and specialization.
 A further criterion for deciding an applicant’s mobility track is the joint policy within the EMGS Consortium regarding the student body balance between the European participating universities.
 Once students have enrolled in the programme, their mobility track becomes part of the study agreement and can only be changed from both sides in the case that substantial changes are necessary due to extraordinary circumstances.

 Additionally, students have the possibility to apply for an exchange term at one of the non-European partner universities.
 This term abroad will replace one term at a European participating university.
-Please be aware that students studying at the London School of Economics during their second year only have a limited possibility to study at a non-European partner university due to the organization of studies and examinations.
 Applying for a term at a non-European partner university is only possible after students have enrolled in the EMGS programme.
 A call for applications will be sent to all eligible candidates in December each year.